 Trends for 2023 include high demand for all-inclusive holidays to help people balance their budgets - 29%

-31% of families say they plan to book earlier than normal to get the best price for their holiday.
+31% of families say they plan to book earlier than normal to get the best price for their family holiday.

 With the pandemic impacting the travel industry so heavily, the family travel market has bounced back with 85% of families looking to travel next year.
 43% of families are still cautious about traveling, but in order to feel a little more secure their travel and booking habits have changed.
 52% of parents are more likely to use a travel agent to organize travel, ensuring cancellation policies and travel information is undertaken by an expert and 41% place more value on cleanliness, and hygiene.